dpplweb/dppl-content/_posts/roberta/0706-01-01-partnerships.md

 published: true
 ---

-We work with many local organizations to provide great programs and services for our community.
+We work with many local groups to provide great programs and services for our community.

-## Partnering and funding opportunities
 We'd love to work with your organization too!
 Here are some of the events and programs you can help support:

 - Materials and prizes for summer and winter reading programs
 - Speakers for programs and events